Henry Penruddocke Wyndham

-Henry Penruddocke Wyndham (1736-1819) MP JP FSA FRS, was a British Whig Member of Parliament, topographer and author.
+Henry Penruddocke Wyndham (1736-1819) was a British Whig Member of Parliament, topographer and author.

 Background

 Wyndham was born on 4 June 1736, the eldest surviving son of Henry Wyndham of St Edmund's College, Salisbury, and his wife Arundel Penruddocke, daughter of Thomas Penruddocke of Compton Chamberlayne.
 Colonel Wadham Wyndham was his younger brother and the distinguished judge Sir Wadham Wyndham was his great-great-grandfather.

 He was educated at Eton and Wadham College, Oxford, and was elected a fellow of the Society of Antiquaries on 6 February 1777 and a fellow of the Royal Society on 9 January 1783.

 Politics

 The Wyndhams of the college held great influence in Salisbury, and Wyndham was elected a freeman of the city on 15 March 1761, was Mayor of Salisbury in 1770-1, and High Sheriff of Wiltshire in 1772.
 In 1794 he commanded a troop of cavalry raised in Salisbury.

 In 1795 he was elected Member of Parliament (MP) for Wiltshire.
 He sat as a Whig in the family tradition until 1812, but rarely attended Parliament.
 The Whig statesman, William Windham and Prime Minister William Wyndham Grenville, 1st Baron Grenville, were his third cousins.